Vessel Closure

 Precautions:

-• As with all catheter-based procedures, infection is a possibility.
+2. As with all catheter-based procedures, infection is a possibility.
 Observe sterile technique at all times when using the Perclose™ ProStyle™ SMCR System.
-Employ appropriate groin management, as per hospital protocol, post procedure, and post hospital discharge to prevent infection.
+Employ appropriate groin management, as per hospital protocol, post-procedure, and post-hospital discharge to prevent infection.

-• Do not deploy the Perclose™ ProStyle™ Device at an angle greater than approximately 45 degrees, as this may cause a cuff miss.
+4. Do not deploy the Perclose™ ProStyle™ Device at an elevated angle against resistance as this may cause a cuff miss or device breakage.

-• If significant blood flow is present around the Perclose™ ProStyle™ SMCR Device, do not deploy needles.
-Remove the device over a 0.038" (0.97 mm) (or smaller) guide wire and insert an appropriately sized introducer sheath.
+6. If significant blood flow is present around the Perclose™ ProStyle™ Device, do not deploy needles.
+Remove the device over a 0.038" (0.97 mm) (or smaller) guide wire and insert an appropriately sized sheath.

-• Prior to pushing the plunger to advance the needles, stabilize the device by the body to ensure the foot is apposed to the vessel wall and the device does not twist during deployment.
+7. Prior to depressing the plunger to advance the needles, stabilize the device by the body to ensure the foot is apposed to the vessel wall and the device does not twist during deployment.
 Twisting (torquing) of the device could lead to needle deflection resulting in a cuff miss.
-Do not use excessive force or repeatedly push the plunger.
+Do not use excessive force or repeatedly depress the plunger.
 Excessive force on the plunger during deployment could potentially cause breakage of the device, which may necessitate intervention and / or surgical removal of the device and vessel repair.

-• If excessive resistance in advancing the Perclose™ ProStyle™ SMCR Device is encountered, withdraw the device over a 0.038" (0.97 mm) (or smaller) guide wire and reinsert the introducer sheath or use manual compression.
+10. If excessive resistance in advancing the Perclose™ ProStyle™ Device is encountered, withdraw the device over a 0.038" (0.97 mm) (or smaller) guide wire and reinsert the introducer sheath or use manual compression.

 • Allergic reaction or hypersensitivity to device components